matthewbauer/nixiosk/README.md

 git config remote.origin.receivepack 'sudo git-receive-pack'
 ```

 Now you have a local copy of the system config that you can update with your editor(s) of choice.
-When you're done, do:
+When you're done, push to the master branch:

 ```bash
 git push
 ```

+Note that, in order to be built/deployed, the target branch must be called `master`.

 You will need to authenticate however you usually do when you run commands with sudo.